shawest/neucbot/README.md

 ```

 This will create a directory called neucbot in your current
 directory.

+### ii.
+Accessing (alpha,n) reaction databases
 To run NeuCBOT, you must either have TALYS
 installed in your local machine and run NeuCBOT with the -t
 option to run TALYS and generate your own nuclear reaction
 library, or you can download the libraries for